kevinismcao/interestin/README.md

 ## Background

 [interestIn](https://interest-in.herokuapp.com/) is a [Pinterest](https://www.pinterest.com/) clone.
-InterestIn is a website that designed to enable saving and discovery of infomation on the internet using images in the form of pinboards.
+InterestIn is a website that designed to enable saving and discovery of information on the internet using images in the form of pinboards.
 It is a place for people  to share and collect thoughts, ideas and moments of life.

 [Try it now!](https://interest-in.herokuapp.com/)